RedMapleTech/vpn-split-tunneling/README.md

 # Overview
 A quick Go tool to grab the IPs for m365 services and print out a unique list, for calculating split tunnel VPN configuration that doesn't push e.g. Teams down the VPN.
+Now also outputs a Wireguard formatted allowlist.

 Uses the data published on [endpoints.office.com](https://endpoints.office.com/) - see [here](http://aka.ms/ipurlws) for documentation.
 Example data is in [m365_routes.json](./examples/m365_routes.json).